 Religious education should enable every child to flourish and to live life in all its fullness.
 (John 10:10).
-It will help educate for dignity and respect encouraging all to live well together Such an approach is offered through a commitment to generous hospitality, being true to our underpinning faith, but with a deep respect for the integrity of other religious traditions (and worldviews) and for the religious freedom of each person.
-(Religious Education Statement of Entitlement February 2019)
+It will help educate for dignity and respect encouraging all to live well together our underpinning faith, but with a deep respect for the integrity of other religious traditions (and worldviews) and for the religious freedom of each person.